danielnemenyi/latoupiefolle/_notes/2021-08-06-medical-equipment.md

 d\'Edition et de Vente des Publications de l\'Education Nationale).
 Roupnel, b.
 1871, d.
 1946, friend of [[Gaston Bachelard]].
-It is not cited by Foucault in *Naissance de la clinique*, but is by [[Braudel]] in *La Méditerrannee* and *Civilization et capitalisme*.
+It is not cited by Foucault in *Naissance de la clinique*, but is by [[Braudel]] in *La Méditerrannée* and *Civilization et capitalisme*.

 Move (*glissement*) whereby the place of internment takes on an ethical vocation.
 The hospital as a place of *correction* to bring the nomadic and poor back within the realm of productivity.
-Reference here to Foucault's *Histoire de la folie*, on the hospital in the pre-modern period as 'a forteresse de l'ordre moral', in the chapter on 'Le Grand enfermement' where Foucault is discussing the workhouses of protestant Europe of the 17thC.
+Reference here to Foucault's *Histoire de la folie*, on the hospital in the pre-modern period as a 'forteresse de l'ordre moral', in the chapter on 'Le Grand enfermement' where Foucault is discussing the workhouses of protestant Europe of the 17thC.

 But suddenly internment encounters limits.
-1749- arrest of all beggars;
+1749 – arrest of all beggars;
-1765 creation of centres for beggars (*depots de mendicité*) \[discussed by Foucault in *Histoire de la folie* chapter on 'Le Nouveau partage'\].
+1765 – creation of centres for beggars (*depôts de mendicité*) \[discussed by Foucault in *Histoire de la folie* chapter on 'Le Nouveau partage'\].
 The idea of the hospital as a place of 'assistance' and repression of unemployment is put in question.
 The moral question of poverty etc